iCAS-Lab/IMAC-Sim/README.md

 - First go to the directory _data_ and put the input test data, label data, pre-trained weights and biases into the directory.
 Sample model is provided.
 - Go to the directory _spice_ and put the neuron subcircuit, differential amplifier subcircuit and transistor models into the directory.
 Sample model is provided.
 - Open _testFC.py_ and modify the list of inputs as required.
 - Run the IMAC using the command _python testFC.py_.
+This will build the necessary IMAC subcircuits in the _spice_ directory, run the netlist on HSpice and print the accuracy and power consumption results of your input test cases batch-by-batch in the terminal.